Dr David Pritchard

 Research Interests

-• Public Spending and Democracy in Classical Athens
+• 4.
+Society and Democracy in Classical Athens

 Research Impacts

 Democratic Athens was the most important Greek state of the classical world.
-The major public activities of the Athenians were politics, wars and religious festivals.
-In each activity Athens was a runaway success.
-It developed democracy to a far higher level than any other state before the modern period.
-It became one of the ancient world’s greatest military powers.
-It staged more festivals than any other state.
-The agōnes (‘games’) that were part of these festivals helped Athens to lay foundations for the arts and the literatures of the ancient and modern worlds.
-Dr Pritchard's research has advanced our knowledge of all 3 activities.
-By showing how each activity impacted on the other he is changing how ancient historians understand this state.
-Dr Pritchard has systematically studied for the first time how the Athenians conceived of all the wings of their armed forces.
-He has published the most detailed analysis of the extent of participation in their games.
-Dr Pritchard has investigated how the conception of sport and war with a common set of concepts impacted on the public standing of both activities.
-He has shown how the military and cultural innovations of the Athenians were direct products of their democracy.
-Dr Pritchard has published the first exhaustive study in 200 years of how much they spent on their 3 major public activities.
-In order to undertake this research he has won a million dollars in research grants.
-The impact of his research is evident in the 30 positive reviews of his books and the 100s of citations of his publications.
-This impact is also reflected in his 8 overseas fellowships and his invited talks in 12 countries.
-Dr Pritchard has extended this impact beyond the academia by publishing 20 op-eds in newspaper across the world and speaking regularly on radio.
+The major public activities of the classical Athenians were politics, religious festivals and wars.
+In each activity, Athens was a runaway success.
+It developed democracy to a far higher level than any other ancient state.
+It became one of the ancient world’s superpowers.
+It staged more festivals than any other polis.
+My research has significantly advanced our knowledge of all 3 activities.
+I have studied extensively how the Athenians waged their almost nonstop wars.
+I have published the most detailed analysis of the extent of participation in their games.
+I have investigated how the conception of sport and war with a common set of concepts impacted on the public standing of both activities.
+I have shown how the military and the cultural innovations of the Athenians were direct products of their democracy.
+I have completed the first exhaustive investigation, since August Böckh, of how much they spent on their 3 major public activities.

 Qualifications